PavelSozonov/CMemvit/README.md

 ![alt tag](https://raw.githubusercontent.com/MaratMingazov/CMemvit/dev/images/CMemvitUserInterface.png)

-## Installing the Plugin
+## Installing CMemvit Plugin

-### Prerequisite: ###
+#### Prerequisite: ####
 Plugin works with Eclipse Luna with C/C++ Development Tooling (CDT) installed.
 The easiest way to get this configuration is to download Eclipse IDE for C/C++ Developers:
 <http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/lunasr2>

-To install the CMemvit plugin you need to download the [Memvit.jar](https://github.com/PavelSozonov/CMemvit/raw/master/Outcome/Memvit.jar) file from the <b>Outcome</b> folder, and copy it in the <b>dropins</b> folder inside the root directory of your Eclipse installation.
+To install CMemvit plugin you need to download the [Memvit.jar](https://github.com/PavelSozonov/CMemvit/raw/master/Outcome/Memvit.jar) file from the <b>Outcome</b> folder, and copy it in the <b>dropins</b> folder inside the root directory of your Eclipse installation.
 This package contains compiled versions of plugin to run CMemvit.

-## Using the Eclipse Plugin
+## Using CMemvit Plugin

 As CMemvit runs on C/C++ projects, you must create or import some.
 Example: